 - 1. Be $\geq 12$ years of age. - 2.
 Have a diagnosis of HAE (Type I or II) and a functional C1 INH level less than 50% of normal. - 3.
-Meet one of the following criteria (attack rate may be based on subject recall in conjunction with the subject's medical records): - If currently receiving prophylactic therapy with C1 INH, have a history of $\geq 3.0$ angioedema attacks per month (average) during the 3 consecutive months prior to starting prevention therapy.
+Meet one of the following criteria (attack rate may be based on subject recall in conjunction with the subject's medical records): - If subject is adult (≥18 years of age) and currently receiving prophylactic therapy with C1 INH, have a history of ≥2.0 angioedema attacks per month (average) during the 3 consecutive months prior to starting prevention therapy.

-• If not receiving prophylactic therapy with C1 INH, have a history of ≥3.0 angioedema attacks per month (average) during the 3 consecutive months prior to the screening visit.
+• If subject is adolescent (≥12 and <18 years of age) or adult and not receiving prophylactic therapy with C1 INH, have a history of ≥2.0 angioedema attacks per month (average) during the 3 consecutive months prior to the screening visit.

-- If currently receiving a stable dose of attenuated androgens, have a history of ≥3.0 angioedema attacks per month (average) during the 3 consecutive months prior to the screening visit. - 4.
+- If subject is adult (≥18 years of age) and currently receiving a stable dose of attenuated androgens, have a history of ≥2.0 angioedema attacks per month (average) during the 3 consecutive months prior to the screening visit. - 4.
 For subjects ≥18 years of age, be willing to receive treatment with icatibant for any angioedema attacks that occur during the study that, in the opinion of the healthcare care provider, require medical intervention.
 Note: For subjects ≥12 to <18 years of age, standard of care therapy per local protocols should be provided. - 5.
 Agree to adhere to the protocol-defined schedule of assessments. - 6.
-If female, must have a negative serum beta human chorionic gonadotrophin (β-hCG) pregnancy test at the screening visit and must have a negative urine pregnancy test prior to the first dose of investigational product (Visit 1a), and agree to comply with any applicable contraceptive requirements of the protocol. - 7.
+If female, must have a negative serum beta human chorionic gonadotrophin ( $\beta$ -hCG) pregnancy test at the screening visit and must have a negative urine pregnancy test prior to the first dose of investigational product (Visit 1a), and agree to comply with any applicable contraceptive requirements of the protocol. - 7.
 If male, be surgically sterile or agree to follow an acceptable method of birth control (eg, abstinence, barrier control) from the screening visit through 2 months after the last dose of investigational product. - 8.
-If an adult (≥18 years of age), be informed of the nature of the study and provide written informed consent before any study-specific procedures.
+If an adult ( $\geq$ 18 years of age), be informed of the nature of the study and provide written informed consent before any study-specific procedures.